BrickNumber5/bounce3/dotbounce/docs.md

 > An entry should contain a `stringIndex` or a `integerIndex` or both, representing the desired indexing value for this type of special, it additionally may contain a `stringAliases` and/or a `integerAliases` array of additional index values if those are desired. ( Aliases will be read as valid, but never written ) An entry should contain a `parserFunction` function which is the function passed the arguments in the buffer after they are parsed.
 An entry can contain an addition pair of functions `test` and `getValues` which should test an object for if it should be encoded as this type of special and retrieve a series of values to store to the buffer repectively.

+`dotbounce.SpecialDictionary` extends Array so all the usual Array functions are available to it

 Below is an example of a `dotbounce.SpecialDictionary` encoding a custom class `Test`:

 ```javascript
 class Test {
   constructor( a, b, c ) {